BriefCatch: A Valuable Writing and Editing Tool for Solo and Small Firm Lawyers Though Not Yet Ready for Mac

 Editor’s Note – Everything we wrote about Briefcatch in this post remains accurate, but now Briefcatch is available for Mac – so watch our unboxing here –

-Last month, I sat through a demo of Briefcatch, a new word add-in developed by lawyer and legal writing expert, Ross Guberman, who is profiled here.
-As described in the companion post, Briefcatch is a Word ad-on that will suggest grammatical and stylistic changes to a proposed brief and score it based on five different criteria.
+Last month, I sat through a demo of BriefCatch, a new Word add-on developed by lawyer and legal writing expert, Ross Guberman, who is profiled here.
+As described in the companion post, BriefCatch is a Word add-on that will suggest grammatical and stylistic changes to a proposed brief and score it based on five different criteria.

 These final screenshots show the summary report.
 Not surprisingly based on the above scores, the Report recommends that Respondent cut out some of the jargon to simplify the language.
 For Petitioner, the Report compliments the brief for “relatively short sentences,” — a factor that may have also contributed to the lower flow score.

-Perhaps the most significant drawback of Briefcatch right now is that it is only available for Macs.
-That said, even though I am a Mac user, I liked Briefcatch so much that I plan to purchase a PC so that I can use it.
-As described in his interview , Ross has plans to make the product platform agnostic, but for now, Briefcatch’s availability only as a word add-on is an unfortunate limitation to an otherwise outstanding product that should be part of every lawyer’s writing arsenal.
+Perhaps the most significant drawback of BriefCatch right now is that it is not yet available for Macs.
+That said, even though I am a Mac user, I liked BriefCatch so much that I plan to purchase a PC so that I can use it.
+As described in his interview , Ross has plans to make the product platform agnostic, but for now, BriefCatch’s availability only as a Word add-on is an unfortunate limitation to an otherwise outstanding product that should be part of every lawyer’s writing arsenal.